 - Anxiety or depressed mood

 Having a concussion can be more challenging than other sports injuries due to the emotional and psychological elements.
-However, a better understanding of these symptoms means there is help available for the best possible results for a full recovery.
+However, a better understanding of these symptoms and how concussions affect health provides the best possible results for a full recovery.

-For more information on concussion treatment, request an appointment here or give us a call at (416) 234-8788.
+For more information on concussion treatment and how concussions affect health, request an appointment here or give us a call at (416) 234-8788.